 At the same time the aid received in relation to business is subject to taxation.
 Therefore, if sole proprietors request aid that is related to their business, the received aid must be included in their business income and they may deduct the expenses incurred from their income (incl. from the aid).
-If a person is engaged in agriculture for self-consumption only, in other words, the person does not manufacture the agricultural products for commercial purposes, this is not business within the meaning of the Income Tax Act and the person is not required to declare the aid as his or her income.

 In the event of area payments the question of taxation depends on the fact, whether the plots of land for which the area payments were requested, are used for business purposes.
 If the receipt of aid depends on the number of heads in cattle, the next question that matters is: Is the cattle raised for receiving income from the sale of the product (e.g. milk, meat, wool, skins and furs, etc.).